 I’m an Assistant Professor of philosophy at the University of Virginia, where I teach courses in political philosophy, bioethics, and ethics and economics.
 My main research interests are in political philosophy, especially on the topics of migration, membership, and identity.
 Some of my articles on these topics have appeared in: Australasian Journal of Philosophy; Public Affairs Quarterly; Analysis; Journal of Applied Philosophy; and, Politics, Philosophy and Economics.

 My book project develops this research, and argues that we should understand states’ borders and memberships through the normative framework of antidiscrimination (Borders and Membership: Antidiscrimination Beyond the State, under contract with Oxford University Press, UK).
 Recent and upcoming talks on the central ideas of the book include:

-- New York University (Philosophy Department, upcoming)
+- New York University (Philosophy and Global Institute for Advanced Study, upcoming)

 - Stanford University (Political Theory Workshop, upcoming)

 - Georgetown University (Institute for the Study of Markets and Ethics)